jnikhila/open-paas-platform-docs/docs/getting-started/quick-start.md

-# Get Started with the Open PaaS Platform
+# Create Your First Connector

-When integrating external data with the Open PaaS Platform, creating an efficient connector is key.
-This tutorial will guide you through the process of building a connector using the Python SDK, which allows you to seamlessly ingest data from external sources.
+This tutorial will guide you through building your first connector using the Open PaaS Platform Python SDK.
+You'll learn the fundamentals by creating a simple data connector that integrates with an external API.

 ---